 Resignation and Termination

-We try hard to make your employment at the College mutually rewarding.
-Sometimes, however, despite the College's best efforts, employees leave because they want to leave.
+We try hard to make your employment at the University mutually rewarding.
+Sometimes, however, despite the University's best efforts, employees leave because they want to leave.
 They move, find themselves in different circumstances, or simply want a change.
-So, too, as an at will employer, the College retains the right to enlarge, reduce, make changes in, or terminate employees with or without reason. .
+So, too, as an at will employer, the University retains the right to enlarge, reduce, make changes in, or terminate employees with or without reason. .

 If you voluntarily resign, the amount of notice you are required to give your supervisor is equal to your annual vacation accrual.
 If you do not give the appropriate notice you will lose your accrued vacation.

 All Iona University property including but not limited to keys, business cards, ID badge, parking permit, cell phones, credit cards, tools, uniforms, library books and computer related equipment must be returned to your supervisor upon termination.